HandlerSayan/e-commerce/README.md

 ### SHOPPING APP - OneStop
 ---

-This repository contain the line of codes for the shopping app which is built using MERN STACK.
+This repository holds codes for the shopping app which is built using MERN STACK.
 Please follow the guideliness to set it up.

 **What Can I Do ?**
 - User can surf it without logging in.